-As alternative to the video we also offer a technical description:
+As an alternative to the video we also offer a technical description:

 [C] Use the uninstalled enviolo hub interface to determine the desired orientation.
 Typical orientation is forward, parallel to the chainstay or seat stay cable routing.
 Move the enviolo hub interface along the dropout to ensure clearance at different axle positions.
 For the variant SP/HD the orientation is not important.

 [D] With the interface oriented correctly inside the right dropout, the installation angle is the indicated angle of the dropout (20 degrees in this example).

 [D] Use the markings on the hub interface to determine your approximate installation angle.

 [F] Remove the anti-shift retainer, if installed and ensure that markings between the spline nut and the shift driver are aligned.